adammast/RSCBot/modLink/README.md

 Bot Detection tracks for bots disguised as user accounts and takes action when a recently joined member is detected as a bot.

-Members who are flagged as bots are sent a message to let them know they have been flagged as a bot account, then kicks them from the server.
+Members who are flagged as bots are sent a message to let them know they have been flagged as a bot account.
+This message contains a new invite link and informs kicked users to send a message to the guild owner if the issue persists.
+Afterwards, the member is kicked from the server.
 These events are logged in the event log channel if one is set.

 If a member is falsely flagged as a bot, an admin or mod may whitelist them by their discord ID, and they will bypass bot detection.

 ## Ban Conditions

-For a user to be flagged as a potentially malicous bot account, and banned from the guild, one of two conditions must be met upon the member join:
+For a user to be flagged as a potentially malicous bot account, and banned from the guild, the member's id must not be on the whitelist, and one of two conditions must be met upon the member join:

 - The username associated with the member is the same as another member who joined within the last five (5) minutes.
 - The member's account is less than approximately 24 hours old, and a subset of their name appears in the username blacklist.